hadiKobe/ML-MovieRecommendation/README.md

 # Movie Recommendation System 🎬

-This project recommends movies to users based on their ratings and genres using machine learning techniques.
+This project recommends movies to users based on their ratings and genres using unsupervised machine learning techniques.

 ---